Black Swan Events, might be interesting to you. Maybe you don’t know about them or you are thinking about them. You maybe have a questions about them.

 What is a Black Swan Event?

-In finance, we call unpredictable events that exceed the expectations of normality “black swan events.”
+In financial world, we refer to unpredictable events that exceed the expected ebbs and flows of the economy “black swan events.”

-A black swan event is always categorized by its extreme rarity, potentially severe consequences or impact, as well as the widespread argument that, in hindsight, we all should have seen it coming.
+This event is always categorized by its extreme rarity, potentially severe consequences or impact, as well as the widespread argument that, in hindsight, we all should have seen coming .

 So, why is such a potentially dire event named after these super cool creatures?